elh-geophys/MOredox23/README.md

 "We stand on the shoulders of giants."
 Special thanks to Jie Deng and Marc Hirschmann, whose work before me was instrumental to this project.
 Also, thank you to a vast group of other scientists involved in magma ocean geodynamics and geochemistry... including, but not limited to, D. C. Rubie, D. J. Frost,
-S. Aulbach, V. Stagno, R. Degueun, M. Landeau, P. Olson, C. McCammon, C. O'Neill, V. Solomatov, and D. J. Stevenson.
+S. Aulbach, V. Stagno, R. Degueun, M. Landeau, P. Olson, C. McCammon, H. StC.
+O'Neill, V. Solomatov, and D. J. Stevenson.